OpenTreeOfLife/opentreeoflife.github.io/CustomSynthesis.md

 each only contain a subset of the full collection of species.
 However the output tree contains all of the species mentioned in any of the input trees.

-See https://peerj.com/articles/3058/ (and subsequent papers by Redelings and Holder) for the detains  of how the supertree is constructed.
+See <a href="https://peerj.com/articles/3058/">https://peerj.com/articles/3058/</a> (and subsequent papers by Redelings and Holder) for the detains  of how the supertree is constructed.
 The most important features to be aware of are:
 <ol>